 rap, hip-hop and descant Senegambian rhythm, cheered up as the

 to perform on stage.
-With the exception of a 30 minute interruption, in
+With the exception of a 30 minute interruption,

-the event however, was itself an appropriate soiree of relaxation,
+hall, the event however, was itself an appropriate soiree of relaxation,

-but above all a fitting indication of the rich flavour embedded in Gambian
+but above all a fitting indication of the rich flavour embedded

-Manga, announced the nominees duly submitted by a panel
+Lamin Manga, announced the nominees duly submitted by a panel

 Many are now based overseas such as in Sweden and Denmark in order